BRIDGE BIDDING - Standard American

 3. Playing a middle card (e.g. 7) tells partner that you have no preference

-FROM OKLAHOMA COLLECTIVE - video on YouTube
+FROM RED DIRT BRIDGE - video on YouTube

 WEBLINK - BRIDGE SUIT PREFERENCE SIGNALS